ETHZ-TEC/RocketLogger/README.md

 ### Hardware Design
  * Altium Designer installation (version 16.1 was used for the PCB design)

-More details regarding the hardware design can be found on the [RocketLogger Hardware](#home#hardware) wiki page.
+More details regarding the hardware design can be found on the [RocketLogger Hardware Design Data](https://git.ee.ethz.ch/sigristl/rocketlogger/wikis/design-data) wiki page.

 ### Software Installation
  * To compile the RocketLogger software the following system components are required (install using `apt-get`):